Page 2 - Blog

 Only products like Biobag which have been assessed and certified by the scheme will be entitled to display the Irish ‘Cré Tick’ symbol.
 The scheme is great news for Irish consumers.
 It offers confidence that a product is accepted in domestic, food waste bins for processing locally in Ireland.
 This will increase public awareness and acceptance, leading to increased use of food bins and composting.
 Biobags are certified already by every major international body including OK Compost HOME and INDUSTRIAL and EN13432.

-Adding a recognisably Irish certification to Biobag means that Irish consumers, waste collectors and composting facilities are assured that Biobag produ
+Adding a recognisably Irish certification to Biobag means that Irish consumers, waste collectors and composting facilities are assured that Biobag products are trustworthy, designed for Irish conditions

 Read more »